The Entrance of Sin and Death

 1 John 3:4, Romans 3:23, James 4:17

-• God created Adam and Eve “very good” and upright with a natural disposition to obey, although capable of sin.
-God did not create mankind with sinful lusts within or a tendency to sin.
-Mankind’s natural sinful desires originated from the world, not from God.
+• God created Adam and Eve in a “very good” state for the purpose of being like him.
+They were neither mortal nor immortal which is evident by the fact that they were later condemned to mortality and denied access to immortality by eating of the Tree of Life.
+In their "very good" state they were capable of death but not subject to it.
+They were upright and innocent with a natural disposition to obey, but were capable of sin by temptation from an external source.
+God did not create mankind with sinful lusts within and a bias or tendency to sin.
+Mankind’s natural sinful bias and tendencies originated from the world, not from God.

 The Temptation of Adam and Eve

 • Before sin entered the world, Adam and Eve were not tempted of their own lusts from within as humankind is now.
-They were tempted externally by an outside source.
+They were only able to be tempted externally by an outside source.

 Mark 7:20-23, James 1:13-15, Romans 7:15-25